-Guests left no block untouched, no menu item undigested, and no elastic pants unstretched.
+In 2013, guests left no block untouched, no menu item undigested, and no elastic pants unstretched.
 We saw evil genius in the form of deep fried mac ’n’ cheese from 4505 Meats, adorable umbrella-adorned Doughnut Burger Supremes from Hella Vegan Eats, to downright heavenly homemade marshmallows and TCHO chocolate s’mores from Kika’s Treats.

 More importantly, we saw renowned Bay Area chefs cooking next to La Cocina entrepreneurs—the women who drive and inspire the festival every year and serve food any street, neighborhood, and the whole Bay Area should be proud of.
 By serving food, they serve the community, and continue to make the Bay Area's foodscape one of the most vibrant and diverse communities out there.

 The Festival will take place in the Mission District from 11 a.m until 7p.m on Folsom St. from 20th to 26th, 21st and 25th from Treat St. to Shotwell St., as well as the Cesar Chavez Elementary School parking lot, Parque de los Ninos Unidos and Jose Coronada Playground.

 Skydiving, paddleboat, lawnchair with a million balloons…but these methods are probably safer:

 BART: 24th St Bart Station

 BIKE: thank you SF Bike Coalition for providing monitored bike parking located on 22nd St. between Folsom St. and Treat St.